 - Biological hazards

 For example, say you run a factory, and part of the manufacturing process involves using hazardous chemicals.
-Part of your safety equation may involve hazchem signs, both around storage areas as well as loading areas.
+Part of your safety equation may involve hazchem signs, both around storage areas and loading areas.

 Look at your tools and equipment